ionic-team/ionic-portals/website/docs/getting-started/live-updates.md

 ## Configure

 After installing the dependency you need to configure Live Updates as part of the Portal creation process.
 Add a LiveUpdate config where your Portal is created.
-Provie the **appId** that corresponds with the app in Appflow, and the **channel** name to subscribe to for updates.
+Provide the **appId** that corresponds with the app in Appflow, and the **channel** name to subscribe to for updates.

 <Tabs
 defaultValue="ios"